onesteinbv/addons-curq/README.md

 It's **recommended** to also run [watchtower](https://github.com/containrrr/watchtower) to automically get updates.

-Default credentials for Curq are:
+Default credentials for CURQ are:
 - **Email:** admin
 - **Password:** admin